 Support our Covid-19 workSupport Oxford’s important work in coronavirus research by making a donation.
 Academics from around the University are working on a...

-Covid Conversations is a new series of talks in which some of the very many scientists in Oxford who are working on research into Covid-19 talk about their work.
-A total of six talks are planned on a variety of topics related to research into the coronavirus.
-It is a great opportunity to hear directly from the scientists about the disease and to ask your questions.
-The talks will be available for viewing from immediately after they have been broadcast.
+Covid Conversations is a series of talks in which some of the very many academics in Oxford who are working on research into Covid-19 talk about their work.
+A number talks are planned on a variety of topics related to research into the coronavirus.
+It is a great opportunity to hear directly from Oxford experts about the disease and to ask your questions.
+The talks are available for viewing from immediately after they have been broadcast.

 Talk 1: How Oxford is tackling Covid-19

 In this talk broadcast on Wednesday 6 May, Head of Oxford’s Medical Sciences Division Professor Gavin Screaton gives an overview of some of the key achievements to date of Oxford’s research into Covid-19.

 On Wednesday 13 May, Professor William James and Professor Richard Cornall talked about Oxford’s research into how the Covid-19 virus behaves in humans.

 Talk 3: Drug Discovery